duc-phamh/en-de-translation/README.md

-# Neural Machine Translation for German-English on the Multi30K dataset
+# German-English Neural Machine Translation - Multi30K dataset

 Multi30K is a dataset to stimulate multilingual multimodal research for English-German.
 It is based on the Flickr30k dataset, which contains 31,014 images sourced from online photo-sharing websites.
 Each image is paired with five English descriptions.
 The Multi30K dataset extends the Flickr30K dataset with translated and independent German sentences.